karpathy/karpathy.github.io/_posts/2019-12-18-Basics of Machine Learning.md

 It's true, this course, although painfully uses MATLAB (sorry Dr. Ng), but makes you do the grunt work and implement Machine Learning algorithms from scratch.
 And no, MATLAB does not have PyCharm's code completion.

 Enough about my introduction to Machine Learning.
-Now to give the taste to you guys, let's get started with this.
+Now to give you guys a taste of this, let's get started with this.

 Imagine that you have some data like this,